Constructions of torsion-free countable, amenable, weakly mixing groups: The first construction of torsion-free WM groups

-Our first construction gives a possibility to embed a group into a simple group in the way that many group properties (first of all properties to be torsion free and amenable) can be preserved.
-This construction uses ideas of \cite{Ne49,NN59} and \cite{H74} and some of our statements are simplified versions of statement that can be found in these papers.
-We present the proof for the reader's convenience.
-We begin with the simplest way of getting examples that answer in affirmative Question \ref{q1}.
-The corresponding groups are elementary amenable as they are locally solvable groups.
+Our first construction shows how to embed a group into a simple group in such a way that various properties are preserved, first of all the properties of torsion-freeness and amenability.
+This construction uses ideas from \cite{Ne49,NN59} and \cite{Ha74}, and some of our statements are simplified versions of statements that can be found in these articles.
+We present proofs for the reader's convenience.
+We begin with the simplest way of obtaining examples that answer Question \ref{q1} in the affirmative.
+The corresponding groups are elementary amenable, as they are locally solvable groups.

-Recall that a group $G$ is called perfect if $G=G'$, where $G'=[G,G]$ is a commutator subgroup.
-The derived series $G^{(s)}$ is defined inductively by the rule $G^{(0)}=G$, $G^{(1)}=G'=[G,G]$ and $G^{(s+1)}=[G^{(s)},G^{(s)}]$.
-A group is called locally indicable if every its finitely generated nontrivial subgroup is indicable, i.e. can be mapped homomorphically onto an infinite cyclic groups.
+For a group $G$, the \emph{commutator subgroup} is denoted by $G'$ or $[G,G]$.
+The group $G$ is \emph{perfect} if $G' = G$.
+Recall that the \emph{derived series} $(G^{(s)})_{s \ge 0}$ is defined inductively by $G^{(0)} = G$ and $G^{(s+1)} = [G^{(s)},G^{(s)}]$ for $s \ge 1$.
+A group $G$ is \emph{solvable} if $G^{(s)} = \{1\}$ for $s$ large enough, and its \emph{solvable length} is then the smallest integer $s$ such that $G^{(s)} = \{1\}$.
+The group $G$ is \emph{indicable} if it has an infinite cyclic quotient, and \emph{locally indicable} if all its finitely generated nontrivial subgroups are indicable.